 "Achieving and protecting the health of a population is an ethical endeavor"

 How can we control epidemics without violating human rights?
 What principles should guide government agencies as they work to ensure the health of populations?
 These are questions in public health ethics that Dr. Thomas has addressed for more than a decade.
 He led the writing of the American public health code of ethics, advised the director of the Centers for Disease Control and Prevention on a variety of ethical questions, and advised the state of North Carolina on how to respond ethically to an influenza pandemic.
-He is contributing to an update of the public health code of ethics, and researching ethics in digital health information systems.
+He is contributing to an update of the public health code of ethics, and researching data ethics in the context of digital information used by governments to guide public health programs.

 Lor A, Thomas JC, Barrrett D, Ortmann L, Herrera D. Cultural perspectives on key ethical issues in the context of pandemic influenza preparedness and response.
 Int J Health Policy Manag 2016; 5:653-62. doi: 10.15171/ijhpm.2016.55.